 and Budget (OMB) Circular No. A-136.

-The FY 2017 Congressional Justification presents the Udall Foundation’s request for annual appropriations to Congress.
+The FY 2024 Congressional Budget Justification presents the Udall Foundation’s request for annual appropriations to Congress.